You are eligible to apply for the MPA Program if you:

-The MPA outcome is used to advise Home Affairs about eligible qualifications and employment in assessing your visa application.
-As TRA does not issue points; all enquiries must be directed to Home Affairs www.homeaffairs.gov.au.
+The MPA outcome is used to advise the Department of Home Affairs about comparable qualifications and employment to assist in assessing your visa application.
+TRA does not issue points and all enquiries regarding points must be directed to the Department of Home Affairs at https://www.homeaffairs.gov.au.

-Applications are assessed in order of receipt and processing times may vary depending on the program.
-Generally most MPA assessments are completed within 90 days.
-Should there be any considerable delays; TRA will post a news item on its website.
+Should there be any considerable delay, TRA will post a news item on its website.

 The following evidence must be provided to TRA with any request to expedite an application: